How to Start the Conversation About Senior Care Options in Pasadena, CA

 Don’t try to take on this responsibility by yourself.
 Give everyone in your family a chance to voice their concerns, offer their own help and support, and reach an agreeable solution.
 Show your loved one that your whole family is on their side and has their best interests at heart.

 You’ll want to choose a point-person to lead the discussion.
-This person should be comfortable organizing and guiding the conversation.
-It’s best to decide on this person ahead of time so everyone knows who to look to for instruction and details.
+That person should be comfortable organizing and guiding the conversation.
+It’s best to decide on the person ahead of time so everyone knows who to look to for instruction and details.

-Do your research on different accessible home health care options before the discussion.
+Do your research on different senior care options before the discussion.
 Write down any questions you have or topics you want to be sure to address.
 Encourage other family members to do the same thing as well.
 If you need help planning your discussion, we would be happy to provide you with information and support.

 Don’t Be Confrontational